Australian Chinese cuisine: Restaurants

-Due to such large popularity, Chinese restaurants can be found in most suburbs and cities of Australia.
+Due to significant popularity, Chinese restaurants can be found in most suburbs and cities of Australia.
 However, the most concentrated locations of Chinese restaurants in Australia are identified as Chinatowns.
-Here, the dishes are normally prepared to cater for recent Asian immigrants, tourists as well as Western people with a larger variety of cuisine; including Anhui, Cantonese, Fujian, Shandong, Sichuan and others.
+Here, the dishes are normally prepared to cater for recent Asian immigrants and tourists, as well as Western people with a larger variety of cuisine, including Anhui, Cantonese, Fujian, Shandong, Sichuan and others.

-Chinese restaurants can also be serving food at different price points; as well as serving both traditional and modern Chinese food.
-For instance, Chinese restaurants which are found in food-courts normally provide food for customers with shoestring budget.
+Chinese restaurants also serve food at different price points, as well as serving both traditional and modern Chinese food.
+For instance, Chinese restaurants located in food courts normally provide food for customers with shoestring budgets.
 For instance, in Haymarket, Sydney, inside Dixon House, there are many Chinese food stalls that serve affordable Chinese meals.
 Dixon House, opened in 1982, is one of the most well-known Chinatown food courts.
-According to Thang Ngo "[Dixon House] is still the most Chinese of the Chinatown food courts" The place now boasts restaurants such as Oriental Dumpling King and Sizzling and Hot Pot Kitchen, where customers can find meals that range from AU$10 - AU$20.
+According to Thang Ngo, "[Dixon House] is still the most Chinese of the Chinatown food courts".
+The place now boasts restaurants such as Oriental Dumpling King and Sizzling and Hot Pot Kitchen, where customers can find meals that range from AU$10 to AU$20.

 On the other hand, Chinese restaurants can also be very expensive.
-The Golden Century Seafood Restaurant, located in Sydney Chinatown, has become the symbol for Chinese luxurious dining.
+The Golden Century Seafood Restaurant, located in Sydney Chinatown, has become the symbol of Chinese luxurious dining.
 The restaurant was established in 1989 and is known for their 'from tank to plate' serving style.
 This serving style, according to presenter Gus Worland, has provided an assurance for the freshness of the ingredients.
-Signature dishes such as Braised Lobster with Ginger and Shallot as well as Braised Whole Abalone with Oyster Sauce can cost the customers around AU$300.
-Moreover, the reason why The Golden Century Seafood Restaurant has become very well-known is that the place has been hosting royalty, politicians and celebrities.
-For instance, former United States president, George W. Bush has been spotted eating Peking Duck; or well-known celebrities such as Rihanna and Lady Gaga have also been seen to enjoy seafood at the restaurant.
+Signature dishes such as Braised Lobster with Ginger and Shallot as well as Braised Whole Abalone with Oyster Sauce can cost customers around AU$300.
+Moreover, The Golden Century Seafood Restaurant has become famous for hosting royalty, politicians and celebrities.
+For instance, former United States president, George W. Bush has been spotted eating Peking duck, and well-known celebrities such as Rihanna and Lady Gaga have also been seen enjoying seafood at the restaurant.